Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Offline Experiments

-Initially, we extracted a \ac{KG} for the movie and artists for the MovieLens100k \cite{harper2015movielens} and LastFM \cite{Cantador2011} datasets.
-We excluded interactions of items on the dataset that had no data in the \ac{KG} and binarized all interactions.
+Initially, we extracted a \ac{KG} for the movies and artists in the \ac{MovieLens} \cite{harper2015movielens} and \ac{LastFM} \cite{Cantador2011} datasets.
+We excluded interactions of items from the dataset that had no data in the \ac{KG} and binarized all interactions.
 We did not add a threshold for binarization because we considered that even if the user did not like the item, it still captured the user's attention.\looseness=-1